mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/your_first_plugin_crossplatform.md

 ### Platform Defines

 Though we are sharing cross-platform code, there will be inevitably be situations where you want to do one thing on Windows and another on Mac.
-Within shared code, the best way to manage this is with platform-specific defines in your platform-targeted projects.
+Within shared code, the way to manage this is with platform-specific defines in your platform-targeted projects.
 Let's define a symbol to get around the reference errors we just encountered.

 #### Windows